Get in touch

 Outcome

-When the redesign launched in September 2022, the site experienced a 40% (MoM) increase in sitewide conversion rate, which has held (YoY) through H1 2023.
-This increase came from all steps in the funnel:
+When the redesign launched, the site experienced an immediate 38% increase in conversion rate, which came from all steps in the funnel:

 When the redesign launched in September 2022, the site experienced a ~40% (MoM) increase in sitewide conversion rate, which has held (YoY) through H1 2023.
 This increase came from all steps in the funnel: